sdiehl/wiwinwlh/tutorial.md

 Extended Defaulting
 -------------------

-Haskell normally applies several defaulting rules for ambigious literals in the absence of an explicit type signature.
+Haskell normally applies several defaulting rules for ambiguous literals in the absence of an explicit type signature.
 When an ambiguous literal is typechecked if at least one of its typeclass constraints is numeric and all of its classes are standard library classes, the module's default list is consulted, and the